PrestaShop/open-source/content/releases/prestashop80.md

                         <div class="col-md-6">
                             <h2 class="section-title">Image formats</h2>
                             <p>
-                                <strong>Uploaded images can now be saved in the modern WebP format.</strong> WebP provides better compression than JPEG and PNG for the same image quality: smaller files means pages will load faster.
-You can be configure this option in <em>Design > Image Settings > Image generation options</em>
+                                <strong>Uploaded images can now be saved in the modern WebP format.</strong> WebP provides better compression than JPEG and PNG for the same image quality: smaller files mean pages will load faster.
+You can configure this option in <em>Design > Image Settings > Image generation options</em>.
                             </p>
                             <p><strong>It is now possible to use SVG files for your shop’s logo</strong> in addition to classic bitmap images. <a href="https://github.com/PrestaShop/PrestaShop/pull/23959">Learn more about this feature here.</a>
                         </div>